Robert12905/css-exercises/foundations/intro-to-css/04-chaining-selectors/README.md

 ### Self Check
 - Did you properly chain class selectors for each rule?

+    -Originally no, left a ' ' between the .classes

 - Does the `proportioned` image retain its original square proportions?

+    -yes, due to 'auto'

 - Does the `distorted` image end up looking squished and, well, distorted?

+    -yes, due to hardcoded dimensions